SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 #### Executing the Notebook locally

-If you prefer to run the Notebook locally, we have a separate set of instructions for a [Docker-based setup].
+If you prefer to run the notebook locally, we have a separate set of instructions for a [Docker-based setup].

 [Docker-based setup]: ./running_docker_locally.md